byronbytes/TasksLegacy/README.md

 The **testing** branch is meant for testing features on the project, and it is not as stable as master.
 New stuff get added to this branch, but they will not be quite stable and may either work as intended or not.

-The **final** branch is meant for completely new features on the project, not even tested yet.
-It is not fully stable, and is coming soon.
+The **final** branch is meant for completely new features on the project and not even tested yet.
+It is not fully stable, and will come to the master branch soon.